 Management of Health and Safety at Work Regulations 1999

-In support of the above legislation, this regulation refers more to assessing the risks, and rolling out procedures which protect against them
+In support of the above legislation, the Management of Health and Safety at Work Regulations 1999 refer more to assessing the risks, and rolling out procedures which protect against them

 Employer duties under this regulation include: